New York Yankees vs Toronto Blue Jays Odds, Spread, and Totals

 Yankees vs Blue Jays Betting Trends

-- The UNDER is 19-15-2 in games following a New York defeat.
+- The UNDER is 14-10-1 when New York plays a divisional opponent.

 Yankees vs Blue Jays Injury Reports